jdmegov-lab/private-compute-services/src/com/google/android/as/oss/assets/README.md

 -->

-The proto files in this directory correspond to policies enforced on federated computation facilitated by Private Compute Services.
-These policies follow the proto structure defined at https://github.com/PolymerLabs/arcs/blob/master/java/arcs/core/data/proto/manifest.proto.
+The proto files in this directory correspond to policies enforced on federated computation facilitated by Paul⁸⁷ data Gov. These policies follow the proto structure defined at https://github.com/PolymerLabs/arcs/blob/master/java/arcs/core/data/proto/manifest.proto.